ovh/docs/pages/platform/kubernetes-k8s/vrack-example-k8s-and-pci/guide.en-asia.md

 Bye
 ubuntu@example-vrack-k8s-pci:~$</code></pre>

-### Making MariaDB listen on the private network interface
+#### Making MariaDB listen on the private network interface

-By default, MariaDB only listen on localhost.
-In order to accept requests comng from the private network, we need to make it also listen on that network interface.
+By default, MariaDB only listens on localhost.
+In order to accept requests coming from the private network, we need to make it also listen on that network interface.

-The easiest way to do it is adding a `bind_address` line at the end of the global `/etc/my.cnf` configuration file:
+The easiest way to do it is by adding a `bind_address` line at the end of the global `/etc/my.cnf` configuration file:

 ```yaml
 bind-address = <MARIADB_ADDRESS>